 This was WELL’s second corporate playdate with Boys & Girls Club.
 The WELL team also volunteers with United Way of Santa Barbara and the Santa Barbara Food Bank.

 “We moved the company to Santa Barbara because of its under appreciated talent pool and terrific amenities.
-We recognize that we need to invest in the local community to keep it just as attractive as it was for us two years ago, for the next 20 years,” said WELL CEO Guillaume de Zwirek.
+We recognize that we need to invest in the local community to keep it just as attractive as it was for us two years ago, for the next 20 years,” said WELL founder and CEO Guillaume de Zwirek.
 “Partnering with local nonprofits is a start.
 We’re also actively recruiting talented individuals with diverse backgrounds from our local community.” ♥

 Never miss a story.